 METC Sticky

-Canada’s Mineral Exploration Tax Credit (METC), a coveted centerpiece of competitiveness in attracting new risk capital to early-stage explorers for more than two decades, is set to expire in spring 2025.
-Both the time and opportunity to renew this vital incentive are slipping away.
-Today’s Fall Economic Statement failed to extend the METC.
+Canada’s Mineral Exploration Tax Credit (METC), a coveted centerpiece of competitiveness in attracting new risk capital to early-stage explorers for more than two decades, expired in March of this year.
+Canada’s new federal government has yet to commit to an extension of this vital incentive.
 This is especially troubling given the METC doesn’t require any direct outlay of public funds.
 Instead, it generates billions in economic activity across Canada —far exceeding the tax revenue the government forgoes—and stands as one of the most productive federal government programs in existence.

 We challenge the government and all Members of Parliament to immediately commit to a long-term renewal of the METC, safeguarding the Canadian mineral industry’s ability to attract investment, drive new discoveries and create enduring economic opportunities across the nation.